Do you ever feel like a walking contradiction?

 Sometimes when they’re in the middle of describing themselves negatively, they do something quite astonishing.

-They stop, look at me and say:
+They stop and say:

 “But I know I’m a good person”.